 Change in Control Benefits.
 The Compensation Committee believes that stockholders' interests will be best served if the interests of executive management are aligned with them, and that providing management with change in control benefits supports that objective by focusing executives on stockholder interests when considering strategic alternatives.
 Except for accelerated vesting of equity awards pursuant to our equity compensation plan, change in control benefits, as provided in a severance agreement with each of our named executive officers, are only provided upon a termination of employment without cause or a resignation for good reason in connection with a change in control.
-Please refer to the Potential Payments upon Termination or Change in Control table on page 29 of this proxy statement for a more detailed description and an estimate of value of these benefits.
+Please refer to the Potential Payments upon Termination or Change in Control table on page 35 of this proxy statement for a more detailed description and an estimate of value of these benefits.
+None of the agreements with our named executive officers or other compensation plans or arrangements provide for a gross-up payment or re-imbursement for excise taxes that could be imposed on the executives under Section 4999 of the Code.